egnartsZ/eldar_exact/README.md

 # Boolean text search using Eldar
-Fork of kerighan/eldar to adapt it to work on multiword queries with wildcards and fuzzy matching using lemmatization at the cost of a slower search
-Will be updated in the future to also be able to retrieve indexes of matching substring in the text
+Fork of kerighan/eldar to adapt it to work on multiword queries with wildcards and fuzzy matching using lemmatization Also allows to retrieve indexes of matching substring in the text

 ## Getting Started